This is the ninth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I inhaled sharply as the doors opened onto a floor that was all blonde wood and glass.
-The first thing I saw was a huge metal W and a huge metal L, nearly reaching from floor to ceiling, mounted to the wall.
+The first thing I saw was a huge metal F and a huge metal I, nearly reaching from floor to ceiling, mounted to the wall.
 Scattered around the letters were prints of books by authors represented by the agency.
-The overall effect was chaotic but coherent — just like my Instagram feed!
+Chaotic but coherent — just like my Instagram feed!
 I smiled to myself, certain that I’d made the right choice.

 “Hello,” I chirped to the receptionist, a guy in a yellow cardigan and red lipstick who couldn’t have been more than a few years older than me.
 My voice was steady and sincere.
 “I’m Helena Holloway.
 I have a two o’clock with Wren.”

 “Welcome!”
-He gave me a warm smile as he typed a few things into his Macbook.
+He gave me a warm smile as he typed a few things into the thin laptop in front of him.
 “Wren’s office is down the hall, to the right.
 You’re a little early, but he should be ready to see you now.”

 “Great!”
 Permission granted, I flounced past the reception desk into a hallway that looked like a study in the human workplace.
 The wall opposite each sliding door was a huge window with an unobstructed view of the city.
 The other three walls were made of thick glass.
 Colorful curtains hung at the corners, waiting to be drawn, but it seemed like no one really gave a fuck about privacy.
 As I walked down the corridor, I caught glimpses of people typing away at their computers, furiously editing manuscripts, laughing with colleagues about something in the corner.
 I didn’t know how anyone could concentrate in such an environment, but I appreciated the aesthetic.
 I got the vibe that Falcon Ibis was a place where people could have fun while doing serious work.